celupanow/googleBooks/README.md

  - Allow the user to delete books from their list.

 ## How It Works
-This is a MERN app and
+This is a MERN app that incorporates all of the pieces of that stack.

 ## Technologies